Disentangling Uncertainty in Machine Translation Evaluation: Introduction

 We evaluate our newly proposed uncertainty estimators on 16 language pairs from the WMT20 and WMT21 metrics shared task, using two types of human annotations: direct assessments (DA) and multi-dimensional quality metric scores (MQM).
-The experiments show that our estimators compare favourably against model variance baselines, while being considerably faster. \edit{We also show that we can address specific issues for MT evaluation, such as detecting potentially incorrect references and out-of-distribution examples in the data, by choosing the suitable uncertainty predictor among our proposed methods.} \footnote{Code and data available at: \url{https://github.com/deep-spin/uncertainties_MT_eval}}
+The experiments show that our estimators compare favourably against model variance baselines (MC dropout and deep ensembles), while being considerably faster.
+We also show that we can address specific issues for MT evaluation, such as detecting potentially incorrect references and out-of-distribution examples in the data, by choosing the most suitable uncertainty predictor among our proposed methods.